Is the United States headed for a recession?

 There are many factors that indicate our country is heading into a recession.

-In the past couple of months, I have started to receive messages from nannies saying, “I recently was laid off.
+Over the past couple of months, we’ve started to receive messages from nannies saying, “I recently was laid off.
 What do I do now?”

 Most of these nannies share they’re being laid off because one of the parents they work with recently lost their job.